Sabine Schmitz

 Sabine Schmitz ([zaˈbi.nə ʃmɪt͡s]; 14 May 1969 – 16 March 2021) was a German professional motor racing driver and television personality.
-Born in Adenau to a family in the hotel and catering business, and raised in one of the villages nestled within the Nürburgring race track, she initially trained to join the same profession as her parents, before choosing to begin a career in racing, working as a driver for BMW and Porsche.
+She was born in Adenau to a family in the hotel and catering business, and raised in one of the villages nestled within the Nürburgring.
+She initially trained to join the same profession as her parents before choosing to begin a career in racing, working as a driver for BMW and Porsche.

-She became known for being an expert on the Nürburgring circuit, winning two victories in endurance races during the course of her driving career on the circuit, and became a cult icon on television following her appearance on BBC's Top Gear, making recurring appearances alongside several of the programme's presenters.
-Schmitz died of cancer, in March 2021, at the age of 51, following a diagnosis in late 2017.
+She became known for being an expert on the Nürburgring circuit, being the first woman to win a major 24h race overall, and winning two victories in 24h races during the course of her driving career on the circuit.
+She also became a cult icon on television, following her appearance on BBC's Top Gear, making recurring appearances alongside several of the programme's presenters.
+In March 2021, Schmitz died of cancer at the age of 51, following a diagnosis in late 2017.

 Career

 Nürburgring

 Following occasional drives with the family car on the Nordschleife, all three Schmitz sisters started racing, but only Sabine continued and went on to achieve several notable victories.
 Schmitz won in CHC and VLN race events, the VLN endurance racing championship in 1998.
 After getting married and running a hotel in Pulheim near Cologne, she won the 24 Hours Nürburgring in 1996 and 1997 as Sabine Reck, all with a BMW M3 Group N entered and co-driven by local veteran Johannes Scheid.
 In 2006 Schmitz and Klaus Abbelen drove the #97 Porsche 997 in the Nürburgring VLN endurance racing series, entered by Land Motorsport.
 They finished third in the 24h 2008.

 Schmitz came to mass public attention driving one of the two BMW M5 "ring taxis" around the 20.8 km-long race track in an entertaining manner.

 According to her own estimates, Schmitz went around the track more than 20,000 times, increasing by approximately 1,200 per year.
 Her familiarity with the circuit earned her the nicknames "Queen of the Nürburgring" and "the fastest taxi driver in the world".
 She said her favourite parts of the track were the Schwedenkreuz (Swedish Cross) and Fuchsröhre (Fox Hole).

 Schmitz's company, Nürburgring-based Sabine Schmitz Motorsport, offers advanced driver training and a "ring taxi" service for passengers.
 Schmitz herself ceased driving the "ring taxi" in 2011.